 *Includes revisions specified in OAR 340-218-0150(1)(a) through (g).
 Other revisions specified in 340-218-0150 are subject to simple, moderate or complex revision fees.

-NOTE: As indicated in the rulemaking proposed in March 2012, the specific activity fees as of January 1, 2013 will be based on the 2012 increase in the consumer price index and will be presented to the Environmental Quality Commission for a future rule revision.
+NOTE: As indicated in the rulemaking proposed in March 2012, the specific activity fees as of January 1, 2013 will be based on the 2012 increase in the consumer price index and will be presented to the EQC for a future rule revision.

-(2) The Department will assess the following specific activity fee for an Oregon Title V Operating Permit program source for annual greenhouse gas reporting, as required by OAR 340-215-0060(1) — Fifteen percent of the following, not to exceed $4,500:
+(2) DEQ will assess the following specific activity fee for an Oregon Title V Operating Permit program source for annual greenhouse gas reporting, as required by OAR 340-215-0060(1) — Fifteen percent of the following, not to exceed $4,500:

 (a) The applicable annual base fee (for the period of November 15 of the current year to November 14 of the following year); and